NrdyBhu1/pml/README.md

 # 💻 **Contribute!**

-PML is open-soruce project.
-To grow and improve it needs your help.
-File a bug report and/or submit a patch.
+PML is an open-soruce project, therefore in order to grow and improve, we need your help.
+Find a bug?
+Report it by opening an issue or patch in the fix yourself and submit a pull request.
+Want a new feature?
+Request it by opening an issue or patch in the feature yourself and submit a pull request.

 # Author